peter-leonov/type-predicate-generator/compare.md

 The main reason is that Generator produces specialized code that is easy for all the modern JS engines to optimize.
 Each type predicate function consists of trivial instructions (like `typeof x === "string"` and `x === "constant"`) that in most cases don't even call any other functions and never any external or shared functions.
 JIT JavaScript engines like when code types are local and when for each distinct type there is a separate small function.
 This helps JS engines to specialize these small functions in runtime.
 See [this amazing article](https://mrale.ph/blog/2018/02/03/maybe-you-dont-need-rust-to-speed-up-your-js.html#:~:text=stands%20in%20the%20way%20of%20inlining) for more details on how V8 deals with polymorphic functions.

-Pure runtime checkers like `zod` instead use function composition.
+Pure runtime checkers like Zod instead use function composition.
 In this case, basic building block functions (like `hasProperty(object, propertyName)`) get reused with values of different types and thus different [hidden classes](https://v8.dev/docs/hidden-classes).
 This leads to frequent [deoptimizations](https://github.com/P0lip/v8-deoptimize-reasons) (falling back to the slower non-optimized byte code instead of the faster native code).
 In the most severe cases, the JIT compiler might [oscillate between optimizing and then deoptimizing](https://hacks.mozilla.org/2017/02/a-crash-course-in-just-in-time-jit-compilers/#:~:text=If%20you%20have%20code%20that%20keeps%20getting%20optimized%20and%20then%20deoptimized%2C%20it%20ends%20up%20being%20slower%20than%20just%20executing%20the%20baseline%20compiled%20version.) a code path for one type and then another, spending a lot of cycles in just compiling the code instead of actually running it.

 ### Generator does not have any runtime dependencies

 The code that gets into the bundle is the exact code you see in the `git diff` output in your project after generating the type predicates.
 The only other code the predicate uses is the built-ins like `Array.isArray()` ([safely wrapped](https://github.com/peter-leonov/type-predicate-generator/blob/42d725c113cc778b9b742e5f2736cba4c52ca866/generator/src/generator.ts#L461)!).
 This means that the bundle real estate Generator uses for the predicates stays minimal.
 It grows linearly with the size of types.
 The net amount of code used to define a Zod type is comparable to the size of an average predicate after minification.

 Purely runtime type checkers by design are a runtime dependency.
 They require the runtime library of matchers to be included in the resulting bundle.
 Most of the libraries use handy constructors that are flexible enough to allow most of the checks a general API would need.
-This is great, but also affects the bundle size ([60+ KB](https://bundlephobia.com/package/zod@3.24.1) for `zod`) because the more generalized matchers cannot be tree-shaked statically (here is [an interesting attempt](https://dev.to/mizchi/lizod-spiritual-successor-of-zod-less-than-1kb-4i67) on dealing with the bundle size).
+This is great, but also affects the bundle size ([60+ KB](https://bundlephobia.com/package/zod@3.24.1) for Zod) because the more generalized matchers cannot be tree-shaked statically (here is [an interesting attempt](https://dev.to/mizchi/lizod-spiritual-successor-of-zod-less-than-1kb-4i67) on dealing with the bundle size).

 Another emerging issue with the runtime-only complex libraries that are used in performance and availability-critical parts of the application is compile-time compatibility with the [WinterCG](https://wintercg.org) runtimes.
 Heavy runtime libraries tend to target feature-rich runtimes like Node and throw in runtime for corner cases like error message generation, requiring more testing.
 This is not an issue if you're on a widely supported platform like Node or the latest browsers, but if you're investing in, say, [Wasmer Edge](https://www.secondstate.io/articles/run-javascript-in-webassembly-with-wasmedge/), adding a seemingly trivial dependency might turn into turmoil.